akshayaabandhanadham/student-management-system/README.md

-# Genesis Student Manager
+# Student Management System

-Genesis Student Manager is a lightweight, production-minded student management web application written in Python using Flask and SQLAlchemy.
+ Student Management System is a lightweight, production-minded student management web application written in Python using Flask and SQLAlchemy.
 It provides full CRUD operations (Create, Read, Update, Delete) for student records and demonstrates a clear separation of concerns (database, repository, service, controllers) and simple UI templates.

 ## Features
 - Create, list, view, edit and delete student records